melowntech/workshop/tutorials/geojson-part2.rst

         'zbuffer-offset' : [-4,0,0]
     }

-Here we selected new point via it's *type* and *id*.
-We defined properties to render similar icon as for the last point.
-The only difference here is the color and absence of label.
+Here we selected the new point via it's *type* and *id*.
+We defined properties to render a similar icon as for the last point.
+The only difference here is the color and the absence of label.
 The label is rendered due to rules defined in ``place``.
-In addition to icon properties we have to add ``zbuffer-offset`` to make red icon render above green one.
+In addition to icon properties we have to add ``zbuffer-offset`` to make the red icon render above the green one.

 .. figure:: ./geojson-part2-point-red.png
    :alt: Point with changed style

    Point with changed style

-This isn't ideal solution bacause we are rendering points above each other and only one on the top is visible.
-Rendering of invisble should be always avoided for performance reasonson.
-Therefore we'll refactor layer styles a little bit.
+This isn't the ideal solution bacause we are rendering points above each other and only the one on top is visible.
+Rendering of the invisble should always be avoided for performance reasons.
+Therefore we'll refactor the layer styles a little bit.

 .. code:: javascript